Jewell Loyd drains three-pointer at buzzer as Storm stuns L.A. Sparks, 90-89

 “Credit to her.
 She’s obviously an amazing player and she stepped up big tonight.”

-And speaking of steps, Loyd tippy-toed the along the sideline and kept her right foot hovering above the black stripe before raising over Brittney Sykes’ outstretched arms and dropped the decisive dagger.
+And speaking of steps, Loyd tippy-toed along the sideline and kept her right foot hovering above the black stripe before rising over Brittney Sykes’ outstretched arms and dropping the decisive dagger.

 “I never had a walkoff shot like that,” Loyd said.
 “I think my last buzzer beater was against Phoenix.
 Maybe.
 But this one is nice. … It’s a big one for us.
 We needed it.
 It’s good timing for us.”